3. Language Directives¶

 clause indicates a priority hint for the task.

-Greater numbers indicate higher priority, and lower numbers indicate less priority.
+Greater numbers indicate higher priority, and lower numbers indicate lower priority.

-The expression of the priority is evaluated as a singed integer.
+The expression of the priority clause is evaluated as a signed integer.

 This way, strictly positive priorities indicate higher priority than the default, and negative priorities indicate lower than default priority.

-clause evaluates to true, the execution of the new created task can be deferred, otherwise the current task must suspend its execution until the new created task has complete its execution.
+Otherwise the current task must suspend its execution until the newly created task has completed its execution.

-clause evaluates to true, the new created task will be a final task and all the task generating code encountered when executing its dynamic extent will also generate final tasks.
+clause, if its expression evaluates to true, the newly created task will be a final task and all the task generating code encountered when executing its dynamic extent will also generate final tasks.

 In addition, when executing within a final task, all the encountered task generating codes will execute these tasks immediately after its creation as if they were simple routine calls.

-clause will perform a taskwait-like operation immediately after exiting from the task code.
+clause will perform a taskwait-like operation immediately after exiting from its code.

-Since it is performed outside the scope of the code of the task, this happens once the task has abandoned the stack.
+Since it is performed outside the scope of the task’s code, this happens once the task has abandoned the stack.

 For this reason, its use is restricted to tasks that upon exiting do not have any subtask accessing its local variables.